DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 On average, people working 9-5, Monday to Friday work 227 days a year.

-## Teacher's pension scheme
+## Teachers' pension scheme

-The Teachers’ Pension Scheme is one of the most generous in the country.
+The teachers’ pension scheme is one of the most generous in the country.
 It is a ‘final salary’ scheme, which gives you a regular source of income when you retire.
 It is:

 * based on your teaching salary rather than the amount of money you pay in
 * registered with HM Revenue and Customs - so your contributions are tax-free